cinemascience/cinemascience.github.io/tutorials/2019-11_SC/index.md

 Cinema Tutorial for Supercomputing 2019 in Denver, CO.

 - [Tutorial Slides](https://github.com/cinemascience/cinema_tutorial_slides/blob/master/2019-11_SC19/tutorial_sc19.pdf)
+- [Tutorial Materials](https://github.com/cinemascience/cinema_tutorial_2019-11_SC).
+You can pull this repository, and work through it.
+Take care to install the prerequisite software, and follow prep instructions.

 ## Simple Cinema Examples

 These are examples of simple Cinema databases, showing the flexibility and power of the image-based approach.
 The last example shows a multi-artifact database, with data-specific viewers.
+These databases are not part of the tutorial, but are included to demonstrate Cinema.

 <table cellspacing="10">